5 Free Positivity Apps to Manage Mental Health and Boost Your Spirits

 The hustle and bustle of everyday life can really wear you down.
-Try these helpful apps that can manage your mental health and boost your spirits.
+Try these free positivity apps that can manage your mental health and boost your spirits.

-These tools have a mix of science and age-old wisdom, and focus on bringing a positive force into your life.
+These tools have a mix of science and age-old wisdom and focus on bringing about positive thinking.
 Whether it’s through proven self-care or mind hacks to manage depression, you will be able to find something worth incorporating into your routine and thus lead a better life.

 1. No Zero Days (Android, iOS): One Small Step Every Day

-No Zero Days has a fresh and positive take on life.
-The philosophy of the app is to recognize that no matter how useless a day seems, you can make a difference by doing one small step.
+No Zero Days has a fresh and productive take on life.
+The philosophy of the free positivity app is to recognize that no matter how useless a day seems, you can make a difference by doing one small step.

 It divides your day into four steps: Created, Helped, Learned, and Health.
 Every day, when you do the smallest thing that goes towards any one of these four categories, tap that button.
 You can long-press the button to write a note about what you did, or even change the category altogether.
 At the outset, you can go back a week to add what you achieved in days before installing the app.